ghost-goblin/CySA/part1.md

 ## Wireless assessment tools
 - Aircrack-ng
+   + Capture packets from wireless networks
+   + Conduct packet injection attacks
+   + Crack preshared keys used on **WEP**, **WPA**, and **WPA2** nerworks
 - Reaver
+   + Find WPA and WPA2 passphrases on networks that support the WiFi Protected Setup (WPS) features
 - oclHashcat
+   + Multi-hash cracker used for brute force and dictionary attacks
 ## Cloud infrastructure assessment tools
 - ScoutSuite
+   + A multicloud auditing tool into user's accounts of cloud service providers and retrieves configuration information using their service API
 - Prowler
+   + A security configuration testing tool
 - Pacu
+  + An exploitation framework used for cloud service penetration tests